imane2001/TechNinjas/S8/review_notes/TEAM_TechNinjas.md

 **Strong**

 * Their context diagram was easy to read and clearly showed the external systems.
-* Error handling was consistent across their main endpoints.
+* Error handling was consistent across their main endpoints

 **Risk**